Confréries – The Brother and Sisterhoods that Promote and Defend the Foods and Wines of France.

 The andouille is one of France's famous sausages.

 Some confréries have choirs, and others have literary and artistic pretensions.
-Not all are in France, and so you will find confréries in Belgium, Switzerland and elsewhere.
+Most are French, but you will also find some in Belgium, Switzerland and elsewhere.
 In a few cases, like the Confrérie de la Chaîne des Rôtisseurs, they are international with members in many countries.

-Here is a short introduction to seven of France’s many hundreds of food and wine Confréries:
+Here is a short introduction to seven food and wine confréries chosen from among the many hundreds in France and elsewhere:

 Confrérie de la Cagouille:

-The French-language website of the Confrérie de la Cagouille:
+The French-language website of the Confrérie de la Cagouille and the link to their fete:

 La Confrérie de la Chaîne des Rôtisseurs

 Confrérie de la Truffe de Bourgogne - The Brother and Sisterhood of the Burgundy truffle.
-This Confrérie was organized to market and defend the Burgundy truffle.
-They know their major competitor is the more famous and more expensive truffle, the Black Diamond, the Périgord truffle.
+This Confrérie was organized to market and defend the Burgundy truffle which competes with the more famous and more expensive truffle, the Black Diamond, the Périgord truffle.
 To show that they are politically correct this confrérie vows to harvest truffles solely with the help of specially trained dogs; no pigs are digging with this group!
-Do not worry; tradition lives on; the truffle pigs are not on the dole or being turned into hams; the truffle of Périgord has its own confrérie, and they permit the use of pigs.
+Do not worry; tradition lives on; the truffle pigs are not on the dole or being turned into hams; the truffle of Périgord has its own confrérie, and they permit the use of pigs to search for truffles.

 Confrérie des Chevaliers du Goûte Boudin

-Confrérie des Chevaliers du Goûte Boudin The Brotherhood of Knights of the Black Pudding Sausage.
-These knights and their confrérie are based in the town of Mortagne-au-Perche in Normandy.
-They organize, in the town, an annual black pudding (in French a boudin noir) competition every spring.
-Its Knights, upon acceptance into the confrérie, must swear by the grill and the long pronged fork that they will eat at least one black pudding sausage every week and woe to those who do not keep the faith.
-Over 100 teams from around the world arrive annually and compete for the tastiest black pudding sausage in the world.
+Confrérie des Chevaliers du Goûte Boudin – The Brotherhood of Knights of the Black Pudding Sausage These knights and their confrérie are based in the town of Mortagne-au-Perche in Normandy.
+To become a knight, you must swear by the grill and the long-pronged fork that you will eat at least one black pudding sausage every week, and woe to those who do not keep the faith.

 Their French language website: